Language Explorers Workshops

 Through interactive games, art-making, singing, storytelling and story writing, children become aware of their own language abilities and learn something new about each other and about the people who live in their local communities.
 Mother Tongues deliver Language Explorers Workshops all over Ireland.

-A typical session lasts about 60 to 90 minutes.
+A typical session lasts the duration of a lesson.
 Children get to hear about the facilitator’s story, some facts about the place they come from and about their mother tongue.
 Most facilitators are artists and/or qualified school teachers from abroad, and they all have plenty of experience working with children and working in Irish schools.

 Depending on the facilitators’ skills and interests, the sessions can range from rap writing, to painting, from singing and storytelling to architecture and model making.
 They are designed to complement the Primary Language Curriculum goals and they focus on the celebration of linguistic and cultural diversity.